 Advance Your Dental Career with an Expanded Duty Dental Assisting Certificate

 Become an invaluable member of your dental team and increase your career potential by earning the Expanded Duty Dental Assisting (EDDA) certificate.
-Our 40-hour certificate program in Fort Collins, Colorado Springs and Longmont not only qualifies you to to perform advanced tasks like expanded restorative work under the supervision of a dentist, but it also counts toward your dental assistant continuing education credit.
+Our 40-hour certificate program in Fort Collins and Longmont not only qualifies you to to perform advanced tasks like expanded restorative work under the supervision of a dentist, but it also counts toward your dental assistant continuing education credit.

 Grow your career with an Expanded Duty Dental Assisting (EDDA) certificate program at IBMC College.